The following Practice Compliance practice note provides comprehensive and up to date legal information covering:

 consent was sought in 34,151 anti-money laundering (AML) SARs, of which consent was refused in 1,332 cases

-consent was sought in 392 counter-terrorist financing SARs, of which consent was refused
+consent was sought in 392 counter-terrorist financing SARs, of which consent was refused in 40 cases

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.